October 30, 2020

 Usually, this structure results in sellers just asking, “How much am I paying?” and buyer confirming they don’t pay for their agent.
 At Yoreevo, we like to say the buyer is actually paying everyone.
 They’re the one writing the big check - that’s where all the money comes from!

-Some agents are making way more than this.
-Even on properties listed for eight or even nine figures, commissions are still 2.5% or 3% per side meaning there are individual commission checks getting written for well over $1 million!
+Some agents are making way more.
+Even on properties listed for eight and nine figures, commissions are still 2.5% or 3% per side meaning there are individual commission checks getting written for well over $1 million!

 Obviously, there’s a lot of money at stake and every dollar a real estate agent makes comes out of the pocket of a home buyer or seller so what can you do to minimize commissions?